 Google the word plus one syllable of how someone might spell out its pronunciation.

-If you’re dealing with a language that is written in characters like Chinese, Cyrillic, or Korean that has been transliterated into English, type the English phrase in Google Translate to get the original language characters.
+If you’re dealing with a language that is written in characters like Chinese, Cyrillic, or Korean that have been transliterated into English, type the English phrase in Google Translate to get the original language characters.
 Copy and paste them into Forvo to get the source language pronunciation.
+Thanks to narrator PJ Ochlan for this tip.

 Sometimes a phone call will be your quickest and easiest way to learn a pronunciation.
 Most people responding to such calls are surprised at the request but eager and happy to help you.
 I imagine that such calls become interesting anecdotes that the person relates to friends or family.